 \subsection{Model calibration with experimental data}

-Experimental data on MCF7-sh-WISP2 cells are used to carry out model calibration through a likelihood-maximising method~\cite{linden2022bayesian,martinez2014bayesopt,myung2003tutorial,spilker2001evaluation}.
+Experimental data on MCF7-sh-WISP2 cells are used to carry out model calibration through a likelihood-maximisation method~\cite{linden2022bayesian,martinez2014bayesopt,myung2003tutorial,spilker2001evaluation}.
 The likelihood of each parameter set is defined implementing statistical measures obtained from data of replicate experiments, to account for average behaviour.
 The optimal parameter set (OPS) is obtained by minimising the weighted sum of squared residuals, which corresponds to maximising the likelihood, through an iterative process described in Sec.\ref{sec:methods:validation}.
-At each iteration, we solve numerically the model comprising the PIDE-ODE system~\eqref{ePDEn}, \eqref{eG}, \eqref{eL} subject to the initial conditions defined via Eqs.~\eqref{IC:n}-\eqref{IC:GL}, are nondimensionalised through the procedure summarised in Sec.\ref{sec:methods:numerics}.
+At each iteration, we solve numerically the model comprising the PIDE-ODE system~\eqref{ePDEn}, \eqref{eG}, \eqref{eL} subject to the initial conditions defined via Eqs.~\eqref{IC:n}-\eqref{IC:GL}, using methods analogous to those described in Sec.\ref{sec:methods:numerics}.
 Uncertainty quantification is conducted using a bootstrapping algorithm~\cite{thompson1996tutorial,zhu1997making}, described in Sec.\ref{sec:methods:bootstrapping}, to obtain emprical 95\% confidence intervals of each parameter in the OPS.
-The {\sc Matlab} source code along with the data used for model calibration have been made available on GitHub\footnote{https://github.com/ChiaraVilla/AlmeidaEtAl2023Evolutionary}.
+The {\sc Matlab} source codes along with the data used for model calibration have been made available on GitHub\footnote{https://github.com/ChiaraVilla/AlmeidaEtAl2023Evolutionary}.
 The obtained OPSs are reported in Tab.S1.
 The bootstrapping statistics are reported in Tab.S2, and the empirical probability distributions of the parameters obtained via the bootstrapping procedure are plotted in Fig.\ref{Fig:bootstrap}.